tyler-griggs/melange-release/README.md

     "cost": 10.1
 }
 ```
-This means that the solver recommends using 10 A10G GPUs and 0 A100 GPUs, which results in a total cost of 10.1 for one hour.
+In this case, the solver recommends using 10 A10G GPUs and 0 A100 GPUs, which results in a total cost of $10.10/hr.

 ## Run with Your Own Dataset or GPU Information